Contact Us for a Free Consultation (213) 542-0979

 Will Cooperating With Federal Authorities Help My Case?

 This is a loaded question when it comes to federal criminal cases.
-Before you make any decisions about cooperating with the federal government, their agents, the prosecutors, etc., you're going to want to consult with your federal criminal criminal defense attorney and you and your criminal defense attorney are going to need to weigh the pros and cons of cooperating with the federal government.
+Before you make any decisions about cooperating with the federal government, their agents, the prosecutors, etc., you're going to want to consult with your federal criminal defense attorney, and you and your criminal defense attorney are going to need to weigh the pros and cons of cooperating with the federal government.

 How Do The Sentencing Guidelines Work In Federal Court?